 “In our psychology practice, we use a strengths-based approach for assessments, counseling, and treatment versus a more traditional pathologizing model,” writes Dan Peters Ph.D.

-It is imperative to practice self-value by realizing your disabilities do not define who you are or what your life has to be like.
+According to an expert at BetterHelp, it is imperative to practice self-value by realizing your disabilities do not define who you are or what your life has to be like.
 Develop high self-esteem, avoid blaming yourself, and know you are not responsible for your disabilities, and having them does not mean it ultimately hinders you from a good life.
 You must understand that the only thing standing in the way of your happiness is yourself; that your success does not rely on the disability itself.
 Seeing it as strength is merely a plus.

 So how exactly do we acknowledge disability as strength?
 How do we use that to our advantage?